ragul-0165/Sales-Management-System/README.md

 # Sales Management System Dashboard

-A full-stack application for analyzing and visualizing retail sales data, built with React and Node.js.
+A full-stack application for analyzing and visualizing retail sales data, built with React, Node.js, and MongoDB.

 ## Features